The Euro 2020 group stage is over and Czech Republic are looking to make a name for themselves.

 Defence: Vladimir Coufal

 Vladimir Coufal was a promising full-back playing for Slovan Liberec when a move to Slavia Prague saw him take off.
 He won two straight Czech titles and earned a move to the Premier League where he has torn it up with West Ham.
 No one expected the Hammers to be good but powered in part by Coufal’s raiding skills at right wing-back, the Hammers have been quite good indeed.
-Now Coufal will want to bring those skills back to his national side.

 Midfield: Tomas Soucek

 “The Czech Fellaini” is probably not a moniker you ever thought you’d hear but the gigantic (6’4) Tomas Soucek suits it perfectly.
-Recruited this summer after an impressive loan spell during the back half of last season, Soucek has been a revelation (even though he won Czech Player of the Year when winning the Czech title with Slavia Prague in 2018/19).
-The giant midfielder has settled in straight away and has provided solid defending, as well as a startling amount of offensive potential with his abilities to win the ball in the air making him the ideal target man; hence “Czech Fellaini”.
+Recruited last summer after an impressive loan spell during the back half of last season, Soucek has been a revelation (even though he won Czech Player of the Year when winning the Czech title with Slavia Prague in 2018/19).
+The giant midfielder settled in straight away and has provided solid defending, as well as a startling amount of offensive potential with his abilities to win the ball in the air making him the ideal target man; hence “Czech Fellaini”.

 Attack: Patrik Schick